Sikh titles

 Sikh titles are positions or honorifics appended to the names of members of the Sikh community.
 Their form may be prefixes or suffixes to names, or the title may be used alone, in place of the name.
 They may denote social status or relationship, occupational field, or religious standing.
-When used as a form of address, they are often intended to convey respect.
+When used as a form of address, they are often intended to convey respect or esteem.